bhargavtz/Flatify_AI/README.md

 *   **Multiple Generation Modes**:
     *   **Novice Mode**: Simplified interface for quick and easy logo creation, ideal for beginners.
     *   **Professional Mode**: Advanced controls and options for experienced designers seeking precise customization.
-    *   **Image Editor**: Tools for refining generated logos or editing other images, including features like background removal, color adjustments, and more.
+    *   **Image Editor**: Upload an image and generate a new logo inspired by it.
+Includes features like AI-powered suggestions for business names/descriptions, logo refinement, and social sharing options.
 *   **Logo Refinement**: Iterate on generated logos by providing additional prompts to refine style, elements, and overall appearance.
+*   **Dashboard & History Management**: View and manage all your generated logos (Novice, Professional, Image-Based) and text prompt history.
+Easily download or delete past creations.
 *   **User Authentication**: Secure user login and signup powered by Clerk for personalized experiences and prompt history management.
-*   **Prompt History**: Keep track of past logo generation prompts and their results for easy access and re-use.
 *   **Responsive Design**: A seamless user experience across various devices, from desktops to mobile phones.

 ## 💻 Technologies Used